Jalkhov/cliproard/README.md

 # ClipRoard

-cliproardd is a browser extension that allows users to save frequently used text elements, manage them conveniently, and insert them into any editable field with a right-click.
+ClipRoard is a browser extension that allows users to save frequently used text elements, manage them conveniently, and insert them into any editable field with a right-click.
 It's a versatile tool for improving productivity and efficiency when working with repetitive text.

 ## Features